juju/docs/src/en/reference-release-notes.md

          snap install juju --beta --classic

 Other packages are available for a variety of platforms.
 Please see the online documentation at https://jujucharms.com/docs/stable/reference-install.
 Those subscribed to a snap channel should be automatically upgraded.
 If you’re using the ppa/homebrew, you should see an upgrade available.

+## Feedback Appreciated!

+We encourage everyone to let us know how you're using Juju.
+Send us a message on Twitter using #jujucharms, join us at #juju on freenode, and subscribe to the mailing list at juju@lists.ubuntu.com.

+## More information

+To learn more about juju please visit https://jujucharms.com.

 ^# Juju 2.2.4